“The Individualized Education Program (IEP) is not a form” Campaign

 The IEP as a Living Document (Connections Volume 42, Issue 1)

 The information within this issue may reignite the commitment to free appropriate public education by its encouragement of an inclusive community and authentic partnership and programming, rather than mere compliance.
 There are more than six million students who can benefit from this information, so please share.
 Available to TASH members only.

 The IEP as a Living Document (Amplified podcast)

-In the most recent episode of our podcast, we talk with Amy Toson, the guest editor of the issue of Connections, about what the IEP as a living document means and how to implement such a vision in your meeting or school.
+In the most recent episode of our podcast, we talk with Amy Toson, the guest editor of the issue of Connections, about what the Individualized Education Program as a living document means and how to implement such a vision in your meeting or school.